openaphid/openaphid.github.com/source/_posts/2012-06-27-openaphid-android-v0-dot-1-released.markdown

 ---
 layout: post
-title: "OpenAphid Android v0.1 released"
+title: "OpenAphid-Engine Android v0.1 released"
 date: 2012-06-27 08:22
 comments: true
 categories: [OpenAphid-Engine, Release]
 ---

-We're excited to release the first version of OpenAphid which supports Android OS.
-OpenAphid is now a cross platform 2D game engine with both iOS and Android support.
+We're excited to release the first version of OpenAphid-Engine which supports Android OS.
+OpenAphid-Engine is now a cross platform 2D game engine with both iOS and Android support.

 Several github repositories have been updated, please check them out for more details: